camunda/camunda-docs-manual/content/user-guide/security.md

 ---

-This page describes Camunda BPM from a security perspective.
+This page describes Camunda BPM (also referred to as the 'software')  from a security perspective.
 It has two parts:

-1. **Security Policy**: Describes Camunda's security policy, including how we deal with security issues and how the security of Camunda BPM is continuously maintained.
+1. **Security Policy**: Describes the software's security policy, including how we deal with security issues and how the security of the software is continuously maintained.

-2. **Instructions for operating Camunda securely**: Provides an overview of how to secure a Camunda installation.
+2. **Instructions for operating the software securely**: Provides an overview of how to secure a Camunda installation.
 In order to secure a Camunda installation, Camunda itself must be configured correctly and it must be integrated correctly into its environment.
 This section also identifies areas where we believe security issues to be relevant for the specific Camunda BPM product and listed those in the subsequent sections.
 Compliance for those areas is ensured based on common industry best practices and influenced by security requirements of standards like OWASP Top 10 and others.

 # Security Policy

-As a core infrastructure component of our customers, the security of Camunda BPM takes top priority and is maintained constantly.
+As a core infrastructure component of our customers, the security of the software takes top priority and is maintained constantly.

 ## Information Security Standards

 The security of the areas listed in the next section is ensured based on common industry best practises.
-Thus, the development of Camunda BPM is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project), [CVSS](https://www.first.org/cvss/) and others.
+Thus, the development of the software is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project), [CVSS](https://www.first.org/cvss/) and others.

 ## Organizational Aspects of Security